 Burley Encore X Review – Results of our Test Rides

 The Burley Encore X is Burley’s 2019 update on the Burley Encore and offers suspension and the ability to convert to a cargo trailer.
-(The standard Encore no longer converts to a cargo trailer.)
-Both the Encore and the Encore X also now come standard with a smooth-rolling single stroller wheel and are still compatible with all of Burley’s conversion kits.
+The Encore X now comes standard with a smooth-rolling single stroller wheel and is still compatible with all of Burley’s conversion kits.

 Burley trailers come in three quality tiers – Recreation (Good), Sport (Better), and Performance (Best).
-The Encore line of trailers is Burley’s mid-tier, or Sport trailers.
+The Encore X is Burley’s mid-tier, or Sport trailer.
 Having just reviewed the new 2019 Burley D’Lite X (Performance), and the perennial favorite Bee (Recreation), the mid-tier Encore X was our chance to test Burley’s Sport tier of trailers.

 With a unique opportunity to test and compare all three trailers side by side, we wanted to answer the questions: What’s the real difference between all these trailers?
 Do those difference really matter or is it just marketing-speak?
 Is it worth the jump in cost to upgrade to the next level or not??